 Overseeding and aerating can refresh your lawn by encouraging more lush grass growth, especially in thin areas.
 So what happens if you don't?

 If you don’t already have thin spots, you will develop them at some point, which gives room for weeds to move in.
 These thin spots (and sometimes completely bare) are noticeable and unsightly.

 Staying on top of your lawn care is the best way to prevent unwanted signs of wear and tear.
 Overseeding, when done by professionals, will help you obtain an even-looking lawn and fill out those patches caused by overuse.

 Transform your lawn

-J&C Lawn Care serves lawnowners in Happy Valley, Oregon and the surrounding communities.
+J&C Lawn Care serves lawnowners in Gresham, Oregon and the surrounding communities.
 Reach out to us today at (971) 284-2035 for a free quote or to schedule aeration and overseeding services